The Cold Cut Era

 What?

+All right.
 Well, I mean, you've got umbrellas.

-Ham is an umbrella.
+It's an umbrella.

-But what I'm saying is,
+what I'm saying is,

 is ham one of those?

 Because I could almost fill up 10 with ham.
+Okay.

+Do 10 hams.
 Ham off the bone.

+That's one.
 That's a fresh ham.

 That's a non-processed ham.
+All right.

 That's fresh off the bone.

 Bone straight off that pig's leg.
+Ham comes from the leg, right?
+Yeah.

-Yeah, you've got champagne ham, right?
+You've got champagne ham, right?
+Slightly more processed.
+Bone removed.

-Honey leg ham, have that beautiful honey taste to it.
+Honey leg ham.
+Have that beautiful honey taste to it.

 You know, straight off the...